 Above left: Getting Jiffy Lubed in Bismarck, North Dakota.

-Above center: Gee, I wish I lived here.
+Above right: Gee, I wish I lived here.

-Above right: Being a volleyball fan, I drove out to Bismarck State College
+Left: Being perhaps the biggest volleyball fan in Oregon, I drove out to Bismarck

 Bismarck: My Mom's Hometown